isabella232/bas-style-kit/README.md

 These fonts are:

 * [Open Sans](https://www.google.com/fonts/specimen/Open+Sans) - Used to provide the base typographic font across the BAS Style Kit
+Font face declarations, font-family selections and font file location variables are defined/set through the BAS Style Kit's Less/CSS styles.
 ### Glyphicons

 Bootstrap includes a default icon web-font, Glyphicons Halflings.
 This font is **NOT** supported within the BAS Style Kit and **SHOULD NOT** be used.
 Font Awesome, or any of the other speciality web-fonts listed above **SHOULD** be used instead.

 As Bootstrap uses Glyphicons by default references it its web-font files are included in the pre-compiled CSS this project uses as a base.
 It is not therefore possible to remove such references without modifying and supplying our own version of Bootstrap.

-Font face declarations and and font-family selections are defined through the BAS Style Kit's Less/CSS styles To avoid browser warnings over references to these missing web-fonts they are copied into the `dist` directories of this project.
+To avoid browser warnings over references to these missing web-fonts they are copied into the `dist` directories of this project.
 This is not ideal as they are placed directly within the `fonts` directory, rather than in a name-spaced directory.
 Again this because references to these fonts are set within Boostrap's pre-compiled styles.

 Font files themselves are copied to their correct location using `gulp fonts`.